naufalzn/naufalzn.github.io/_portfolio/portfolio-2.md

 **Objective**

-To implement and test an FMCW (Frequency Modulated Continuous Wave) radar signal generation and reception system using NI USRP and LabVIEW, and validate performance through real-time measurement.
+To design and simulate a sinuous antenna for broadband communication, ensuring stable performance

 **Description**